What I’ve Learned

 Life and Photography Mar 2, 2026

 You shoot in landscape.
 You've been doing it for years.
-You compose carefully, nail the light, the framing is yours.
-Then you open Instagram and the algorithm crops out the best part.
-It's not a minor issue — it's the central tension between photography as a craft and social media as a distribution channel.
-And in 2026...
+You compose carefully, you take care of the light, the framing is yours.
+And then you get to Instagram and the algorithm cuts out the best for you.
+It is not a minor problem: it is the central tension between photography as a discipline and social networks as a di...

 Continue reading